-Tenured faculty shall complete a post-tenure review process each six years beginning six years from the awarding of tenure.
+Tenured faculty shall complete a post-tenure review process each six years beginning six years from the award of tenure.

-The post-tenure review will include an extensive review of teaching, scholarship, and University and professional service.
+The post-tenure review will include an extensive review of teaching, scholarship or creative endeavors, and service.
 The most critical aspect for tenured faculty at the University is teaching, which should be well-documented.
 Results of the post-tenure review may be combined with a bid for promotion.